ChorHuatTan/CourseProject/CodeBook.md

 This file describes the variables in the tidyDf dataset as in Step 4 in the course project.

+The tidy.txt dataset contains the average of measurements of the mean and std sorted by activity of each volunteer.
+The means and stds were extracted from the original files.

+The following are the variables in the dataset.
+Variables from column 3 through 81 are the average of each activity of every participants.

 1. VolunteerNo - volunteer identifier
 2. Activity    - activities (walking, walking_upstairs, walking_downstairs, sitting, standing & laying)